Overview of Program

 Allergy & Immunology Fellowship Training

 The majority of fellows will be expected to spend 2 years completing their Allergy and Immunology training, and there is the opportunity for a third year of concentrated research activity for select individuals.
-With our recent expansion of clinical faculty and ability to recruit new trainees every year, we have reconfigured our training experience for a more clinically intense first year and a second year with more protected time for scholarly activity.
+With our recent expansion of clinical faculty and fellowship, we have reconfigured our training experience for a more clinically intense first year and a second year with more protected time for scholarly activity.
 Continuity clinics are done at BMC and include a 2-year continuity experience in Adult Allergy Clinics including procedures and a 1 year rotation in Pediatric Allergy Immunology and Respiratory (AIR) Clinic.
 First Year fellows also attend a weekly ½ day Allergy Clinic at the West Roxbury Veterans Affairs Medical Center.
-Inpatient consultations are performed in Adult Allergy & Immunology and Pediatric Asthma, Allergy & Immunology throughout clinical training.
+Inpatient consultations are performed in Adult and Pediatric Allergy & Immunology throughout clinical training.
 On average, this leaves 2.5 days a week for research and/or independent scholarly activity in the first 2 years, with that time concentrated in the second year.